andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     There are two types of application:
   button:
-    text: 'Change the way you GIVE here '
+    text: Change the way you GIVE here
     url: 'https://www.justgiving.com/campaign/realhelpdoncaster'
   card1:
     body: >-

-      (e.g. Education or training courses, essential household items, clothes for interviews)
+      If the request is for under £100, applications which meet the criteria are approved almost immediately via the organisation who are supporting with the application.
     heading: Under £100
     subheading: >-
-      If the request is for under £100, applications which meet the criteria are approved almost immediately via the organisation who are supporting with the
-      application.
+      (e.g. Education or training courses, essential household items, clothes for interviews)
   card2:
     body: >-

-      (e.g.Skills training, furnishings for a flat, or larger white goods such as a fridge or washing machine)
+      If the request is for over £100, the application must be agreed by the Real Help Doncaster independent panel.
+The Panel includes people with lived experience of homelessness alongside representatives of support groups and accommodation providers.
     heading: Over £100
     subheading: >-
-      If the request is for over £100, the application must be agreed by the Real Help Doncaster independent panel.
-The Panel includes people with lived experience of homelessness alongside representatives of support groups and accommodation providers.
+      (e.g.Skills training, furnishings for a flat, or larger white goods such as a fridge or washing machine)
   heading: How will my donation be distributed?
 ---